srikanth-iyer/MIP_results_comparison/README.md

 ## Dashboard results

 The results are compiled as dashboards.
 A static version with results for each case and a series of comparisons can be accessed at <https://gschivley.github.io/MIP_results_comparison>.
-An interactive version that lets the user select cases for comparison and modify figures is available at <https://mip-results.shinyapps.io/mip-results>.
+An interactive version that lets the user select cases for comparison and modify figures is available at <https://gschivley.github.io/MIP-shinylive>.

-If the interactive shinyapps website does not work, an experimental version is also available at <https://gschivley.github.io/test-shinylive>.